 As well as your doctor and healthcare professionals helping you, there are ways you can educate yourself to keep improving your kidney health.

-Our My Kidneys My Health handbook is free and available online, or through the App Store.
+Our My Kidneys My Health handbook is free and available online.
 It’s designed specifically for people who have been recently diagnosed with chronic kidney disease, to provide support and helpful information.